Skip to main content

 INSERT INTO tbl_crypt_sym_key (data) VALUES (pgp_sym_encrypt('My confidential information', 'secret_key'));

-Here. secret_key — secret key to encrypt the data.
-Keep the secret key in a safe place — you need it to decrypt the data.
+Here secret_key is the secret key for encrypting the data.
+Save the secret key in a safe place — it is needed to decrypt the data.

 3. Check that the data is encrypted: